rooklift/nibbler/README.md

 # Using an lc0.config file

 Some people configure Leela with an `lc0.config` file in their Lc0 directory.
-If you do this, you should probably delete the entire `options` object from your Nibbler config file.
+If you do this, you should probably delete the entire `options` object from your Nibbler config file, as it is redundant.

 # About other engines